markasch/DT-tbx-v1/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This is the companion website for a short description of the [book](https://www.siam.org/publications/books/book-series)...
+This is the companion website for... a short description of the [book](https://www.siam.org/publications/books/book-series) will go here.

-A short biography here.
-Link to your favorite [homepage](http://masch.perso.math.cnrs.fr).
+A short biography will be placed here.
+Link to my [homepage](http://masch.perso.math.cnrs.fr).

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/DT-tbx-v1/publications/) automatically.
+Publications related to the subject of Digital Twins can be found on the  [publications page](/DT-tbx-v1/publications/) page.
+My [previous book](http://bookstore.siam.org/fa11/) is a good source for a detailed presentation of Data Assimilation.

-Link to your social media connections, too.
+Links to my social media connections are available in the top- and bottom page menus.